 If you’ve ever slept with a pet before, you understand the age-old issue of sleeping under the blankets with a small creature on top of the blankets.
 They weigh down the covers!
 This makes it especially difficult to pull the blankets close around you.
 Even for a small cat, this can prove to be an annoying issue, especially when you wake up freezing cold in the middle of the night.

 A Third Option

-If you love the idea of sharing a room with your cat during the night, but don’t want to deal with the unwanted consequences of letting your cat sleep in your bed, a wonderful compromise is to set up their bed, house, or cat tower in your room.
-That way, when night time rolls around, you can happily close your door and know that your cat is safe and happy in your room, but sleeping in their own little cozy cubby (and not on your head!)
+If you love the idea of sharing a room with your cat during the night but don’t want to deal with the unwanted consequences of letting your cat sleep in your bed, a wonderful compromise is to set up their bed, house, or cat tower in your room.
+When nighttime rolls around, you can happily close your door and know that your cat is safe and happy in your room, but sleeping in their own little cozy cubby (and not on your head!).

 There’s no right or wrong answer.
-Letting your cat sleep with you is a totally personal choice, and depends on several factors between you and your feline friend.
-While some people absolutely love having their cat sleep with them as much as possible, others cite health reasons for leaving their cat in a completely different part of the house at night time.
-At the end of the day, you can always choose the compromise and set up a little place for your cat in your room, but away from your bed.
-Regardless of what you do choose regarding your sleeping setup, we still totally recommend cuddling with your cat at all hours of the day - on your couch, in your bed, on the porch.
+Letting your cat sleep with you is a totally personal choice and depends on several factors between you and your feline friend.
+While some people absolutely love having their cat sleep with them, others cite health reasons for leaving their cat in a completely different part of the house at night.
+At the end of the day, you can always compromise and set up a little place for your cat in your room but away from your bed.
+Regardless of what you choose regarding your sleeping setup, we still totally recommend cuddling with your cat at all hours of the day - on your couch, in your bed, on the porch.
 It’s good for you!